Surge-Archive/Swift-PDF-Generator/README.md

 # Swift PDF Generator

 A lightweight PDF generator built in Swift.
 You can install it using Swift Package Manager.
-You can check out our [sample project here](https://github.com/wearesurge/Swift-PDF-Sample-App).
+Check out our [sample project here](https://github.com/wearesurge/Swift-PDF-Sample-App).

+`import PDF_Generator`

 ## Create a label
 ```swift